ANNOUNCEMENT: Air Quality Conformity Determination

 The Connecticut Department of Transportation (CTDOT) has prepared an updated Regional Transportation Conformity Report, which includes an “Ozone and PM2.5 Air Quality Conformity Determination of the 2019-2045 Metropolitan Transportation Plans and the 2021-2024 Transportation Improvement Programs, as Amended.”
 The report is available here.

-The Air Quality Conformity Determination will be reviewed and endorsed by CRCOG’s Transportation Committee, acting as the CRCOG Policy Board, at its virtual meeting on 6/27/2022 at noon.
+The Air Quality Conformity Determination has been endorsed by CRCOG’s Transportation Committee, acting as the CRCOG Policy Board, at its virtual meeting on 6/27/2022.

 CRCOG does not discriminate on the basis of disability or language.